Centre for Vision, Speech and Signal Processing studentships

 IELTS Academic: 6.5 or above (or equivalent) with no sub-test of less than 6.

 How to apply

-Formal applications must be made through a relevant course page. s below.
-Please look at the relevant courses below and follow the online application process under the apply tab on the Vision, Speech and Signal Processing PhD course page.
+Formal applications must be made through the online application process under the apply tab on the Vision, Speech and Signal Processing PhD course page.